 What does a painter charge per day in South Africa?

-Does the painting quote include materials?
+Does the painting quote include materials in South Africa?

 What factors affect painting labour costs in South Africa?